ericrshields/resume_portfolio_website/README.md

 Languages
 * React.js
 * TypeScript
-* Currently, using the compiled HTML and CSS from Tomar's project without much modification
+* Currently, using the compiled HTML and SCSS from Tomar's project without much modification
 * Server side is handled by Next.js for now

 Hosting